Actively Recruiting

 • Patient hospitalized in a Continuing Care and Rehabilitation department

-• Patient suffering from a neurodegenerative disease with Mini Mental Test score > 15
+• Diagnosed with a neurodegenerative disease with Mini Mental Test score greater than 15

 • Age 18 years or older

-• Patient scoring 3 or higher on the "Eating" criterion of the Katz scale (needs at least partial assistance with meals)
+• Score of 3 or higher on the Eating criterion of the Katz scale indicating at least partial assistance needed with meals

 Not Eligible